Local Outreach to Suicide Survivors (LOSS)

 • Be empathetic and compassionate.

-• Professional clinician with specific training in Suicide loss and complicated grief.
+• Or be a professional clinician with specific training in suicide loss and complicated grief.

-• Punctual, reliable, and responds to requests in a timely manner.
+• Be punctual, reliable, and respond to requests in a timely manner.

 • Ages 21+.